xiangli2pro/hbcm/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-hbcm package contains all the necessary functions to conduct cluster analysis on network data by using the proposed heterogeneous block covariance model (HBCM).
+Heterogeneous block covariance model (HBCM) is a classification model used to cluster objects with associations into non-overlapping groups.
+Common application scenarios include: network data where nodes/objects are connected and their connections are measured using continuous scale, gene expression data where it’s expected to classify genes into groups of similar functional roles.
+The hbcm package contains all the necessary functions and dependent packages to conduct the classification.

 ## Installation

-To the date (09/12/2021) the package is still under development.
+To the date (01/08/2022) the package is still under development.
 You can install the development version from [GitHub](https://github.com/) with:

 ``` r